TOLOSAT/FOCACCIA/README.md

 ![Real Time Console Demonstration](doc/assets/DemoPUS.gif)

+I'm also working on a way to flash the satelitte's software from the interface, this will allow to update the flight software directly from the interface without having to use the command line tools.
+It will also allow to write the option bytes and then to switch between the booloader mode and the application mode.

 ### Technical choices

 Since the **TM**/**TC**s are recieved through **UART** and the console can work in **UART** mode too I needed to manage these two connextions in order to have a clean monitoring of the satelitte.